polychromatist/luau-vim/README.md

 </table>

 (1) A lightweight interface to a Roblox linter/LSP is planned.
 I recommend [ALE](https://github.com/dense-analysis/ale) which supports the (Roblox) Luau linter [selene](https://github.com/Kampfkarren/selene)

-(2) The autolooad module is being prepared to fetch Roblox API data in order to generate proper highlight groups on Roblox types and Enums, etc.
+(2) The autoload module is being prepared to fetch Roblox API data in order to generate proper highlight groups on Roblox types and Enums, etc.